 - catheters being used only when necessary and removed as soon as possible

-- cleaning the skin where the catheter is being inserted or the surgical site
+- cleaning the surgical site or the skin where a catheter is being inserted

 - wearing hair covers, masks, gowns and gloves when appropriate.

-However, the risk of infection can never be completely eliminated and some people have a higher risk of acquiring an infection than others.
-For examples of national initiatives see:
+However, the risk of infection can never be completely removed and some people have a higher risk of acquiring an infection than others.
+For examples of national initiatives follow the links below:

-- Tell your doctor about other medical problems you may have.
+- Tell your healthcare provider about other medical problems you may have.
 Health problems such as diabetes could affect your surgery and your treatment.
-Also tell your doctor if you have been unwell recently, eg, with a cold or the flu, which can lead to a chest infection.
+Also tell them if you've been unwell recently, such as with a cold or the flu, which could lead to a chest infection.

-- If you have diabetes, try and manage it so that your blood sugar levels are under control.
+- If you have diabetes, try and manage it so that your blood glucose levels are under control.

 - Quit smoking.
 People who smoke get more infections.
-Talk to your doctor about how you can quit before your surgery.
+Talk to your healthcare provider about how you can quit before your surgery or contact Quitline(external link) (call 0800 778 778 or text 4006).

-- Maintain a healthy weight.
+- Try to stay at a healthy weight.
 People who are overweight are more prone to infection.

-- Get the flu vaccine before surgery to reduce the risk of getting the flu.
+- Get the flu vaccine before surgery to reduce your risk of getting the flu.

-- Hand washing: proper hand washing is the best way to prevent the spread of infection.
-Everyone visiting the patient must wash their hands or use an alcohol-based hand rub before and after every visit.
+- Proper hand washing is the best way to prevent the spread of infection.
+Everyone visiting a patient must wash their hands or use an alcohol-based hand rub before and after every visit.
 Read more about hygiene and hand washing.
-Don’t be afraid to ask nursing and medical staff whether they have cleaned their hands before they touch you.
+Don’t be afraid to ask nursing and medical staff whether they've cleaned their hands before they touch you.
+You should also clean your own hands often, especially after using the toilet and before and after touching any wounds you may have.

-- Recognise the signs of infection: such as a fever or chills, shivering, muscle pain, runny poos (diarrhoea) and feeling unwell.
-Tell your doctor immediately if you get these symptoms or if you develop signs of infection (such as redness, pain, swelling) at an IV catheter or surgical site.
+- Recognise the signs any symptoms of infection such as a fever or chills, shivering, muscle pain, diarrhoea (runny poo) and feeling unwell.
+Tell your doctor or nurse immediately if you get these symptoms.
+Tell them also if you develop signs of infection – redness, pain or swelling at the site of an IV catheter or surgical wound, or cloudy fluid in a drainage tube.

 - Read more about preventing infection after surgery(external link).